By: Javier Encinas, PE | February 13, 2019

 The ACI seismic provisions apply to anchors in structures assigned to Seismic Design Category (SDC) C, D, E, or F. Seismic design for tension is waived if the anchor tension due to E is larger than 20% of the total factored tension.
 Likewise, seismic design for shear is waived if the anchor shear due to E is larger than 20% of the total factored shear.
 Otherwise, the design should ensure either a ductile performance, or the anchor rods should be designed for the maximum tension considering E increased by Ωo.

 The design of anchor rods may be difficult and time-consuming.
 It involves checking for different failure modes due to tension, shear, and seismic forces.
-ASDIP Steel includes the design of base plates and anchor rods per the latest AISC and ACI provisions.
+ASDIP Steel includes the design of base plates and anchor bolts per the latest AISC and ACI provisions.
 This tool allows the design to be completed and optimized within minutes.

 Javier Encinas, PE